patternfly/patternfly-elements/README.md

 ## Support

 Though we have tested and verified general usability within these frameworks, PFE makes no guarantees about compatibility within specific sites & applications.
 Please test accordingly.
-For more details, check out the [official status card per component](https://github.com/patternfly/patternfly-elements/issues?q=is%3Aopen+is%3Aissue+label%3A%22status+tracking+only%22).

 ## Stay informed